Noack-Oy/fnx51/docs/0x00-bare-metal/index.markdown

 # Blank Check

-Before we can load our own code into the microcontroller, we can make sure that there isn't any code in there already.
+Before we load our own code into the microcontroller, we can make sure that there isn't any code in there already.
 This is not strictly necessary, because the writing new code automatically erases previous contents.
 However, it is a good sanity check to see if we can send complex commands to the bootloader and get the expected result.